Christopher Lane

 Tap the gear icon above to manage new release emails.

-Christopher Lane (www.christopherlane.org) taught medical humanities and the history of medicine at Northwestern University, Chicago, until his retirement in 2022, and remains a member of the university’s Center for Bioethics and Medical Humanities.
-A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, New Statesman, and other newspapers and periodicals.
+Christopher Lane is a regular contributor to Psychology Today who for many years taught medical humanities and the history of medicine at Northwestern University.
+A former Guggenheim fellow awarded the Prescrire Prize for Medical Writing, he has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Slate, TIME, Chronicle Review, and several other newspapers and periodicals.
 He is the author of six books, most recently Surge of Piety: Norman Vincent Peale and the Remaking of American Religious Life (Yale, 2017), on Peale’s self-described "religio-psychiatric" clinic and movement in the 1950s.
-Lane’s other books include The Age of Doubt: Tracing the Roots of Our Religious Uncertainty (Yale, 2011), on the history of agnosticism and unbelief, and Shyness: How Normal Behavior Became a Sickness (Yale, 2007), translated into six languages, on behind-the-scenes changes to the DSM and the creation of the anxiety disorders between the 1970s and 1990s.
-He is a regular contributor to Psychology Today.
+His other books include The Age of Doubt: Tracing the Roots of Our Religious Uncertainty (Yale, 2011), on the history of agnosticism and unbelief, and the award-winning Shyness: How Normal Behavior Became a Sickness (Yale, 2007), translated into six languages, on behind-the-scenes changes to the DSM and the creation of the anxiety disorders between the 1970s and 1990s.

 Read more Read less